SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-IsFocused.md

 ## Overview

 The `searchBarIsFocused(_:)` modifier allows you to control and monitor the `SearchBar`’s focus state via a `Binding<Bool>`.
-Available on iOS, visionOS, and macOS, it’s useful for programmatically focusing or defocusing the search bar.
+Available on iOS, iPadOS, visionOS, and macOS, it’s useful for programmatically focusing or defocusing the search bar.

 ## Parameters